A viewer told an anchor to ‘keep her Korean to herself.’ Then ‘something amazing happened.’

 “@MichelleLiTV, do say something.
 Dumpling posse has got your back. #VeryAsian,” she added.

-Boston Mayor Michelle Wu retweeted Li’s post, writing, “We had dumplings for New Year’s too!
+Boston Mayor Michelle Wu (D) retweeted Li’s post, writing: “We had dumplings for New Year’s too!
 Proud to be #VeryAsian.”

-KSDK said in a statement that “we embrace diversity in the people we hire, the stories we tell, and our local community.
+KSDK, the St. Louis NBC affiliate, said in a statement that “we embrace diversity in the people we hire, the stories we tell, and our local community.
 We will continue supporting Michelle and celebrating diversity and inclusion.”

-“I think what happened to me was ugly,” Li told The Post, “but more importantly, we have to remember Black and brown Americans get assaulted or worse just for existing.
+“I think what happened to me was ugly,” Li told The Post, “but more importantly, we have to remember Black and Brown Americans get assaulted or worse just for existing.
 I can take the heat of an anonymous phone call if it exposes racism and hate.
 But I now see that call as a gift because I’ve seen the good in people in a way that I’ve never seen before.
 It inspires me to be better and to learn more as well.”

-Particularly since the coronavirus outbreak first emerged in China, Asian adults have said they have been increasingly subject to racism.
-A 2020 Pew Research Center survey found that about four in 10 Asian and Black adults said people have acted uncomfortable around them since the start of the pandemic.
+Particularly since the coronavirus outbreak emerged in China, Asian adults have said they have been increasingly subject to racism.
+A 2020 Pew Research Center survey found that about 4 in 10 Asian and Black adults said people have acted uncomfortable around them since the start of the pandemic.
 And about 31 percent of Asian adults said they have been the focus of slurs or jokes because of their race or ethnicity, along with 21 percent of Black adults and 15 percent of Hispanic adults.

 Li said she was raised by White parents and grew up in Missouri.